Chorea & Ballism

 - Chorea — VMAT2 inhibitors (first-line):

-- Tetrabenazine: First FDA-approved for HD chorea; BLACK BOX warning for depression/suicidality; requires CYP2D6 genotyping
+- Tetrabenazine: First FDA-approved for HD chorea; BLACK BOX warning for depression/suicidality; CYP2D6 genotyping required for doses >50 mg/day (to identify poor metabolizers) — NOT universal

-- Deutetrabenazine: Better tolerability, longer half-life; also FDA-approved for HD chorea
+- Deutetrabenazine: Better tolerability, longer half-life; FDA-approved for HD chorea; shares boxed warning for depression/suicidality (same as tetrabenazine)

 - Depression: SSRIs/SNRIs; screen regularly given high suicide risk